JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 DbStrategy dbStrategy = mapOfStrategies.get( demoDomainObject.getType() );

-dbStrategy.get()
+dbStrategy.findOne()
 ```

 we have there 2 strategies that will be put into a map.
-In runtime when we get a demo object, the proper one will be selected based on the type, and then we execute the `get()` method of that strategy.
+In runtime when we get a demo object, the proper one will be selected based on the type, and then we execute the `findOne()` method of that strategy.

 the above is very naive but illustrates the following: